Research Biologist — Division of Systems Biology

 Varsha Desai, Ph.D.

-Dr. Varsha Desai studied chemistry at Parle College (affiliated with University of Bombay, India) and graduated with a B.S. degree in 1982.
-Later, she attended Seth G.S.
-Medical College (affiliated with University of Bombay, India) to earn an M.S. degree in biochemistry in 1986.
-There, she investigated the potential of gamma-glutamyl transpeptidase (GGT) enzyme as an early biochemical marker of hepatocellular damage in alcoholics.
+Dr. Varsha Desai studied chemistry at Parle College (affiliated with University of Mumbai, India) and graduated with a B.S. degree.
+Later, she attended Seth Gordhandas Sunderdas (G.S.)
+Medical College (affiliated with University of Mumbai, India) to earn an M.S. degree in biochemistry.
+There, she investigated the potential of gamma-glutamyl transpeptidase enzyme as an early biochemical marker of hepatocellular damage in alcoholics.
 Dr. Desai further continued her research at Seth G.S.
-Medical College to demonstrate that hepatic-specificity of the basic isoform of glutathione S-transferase (GST-B1B1) could be used as a diagnostic marker of an early-stage liver metastasis in patients with gastrointestinal tract malignancies and earned a Ph.D. in biochemistry in 1990.
-Dr. Desai later received training in cell and tissue-culture techniques at Tata Memorial Hospital and Cancer Research Center, Bombay (Mumbai), India, from 1990 to 1993.
-She continued her research career at NCTR as a research fellow from 1993 to 1997 and then as a postdoctoral fellow of the Oak Ridge Institute for Science and Education from 1997 to 2001.
+Medical College to demonstrate that hepatic-specificity of the basic isoform of glutathione S-transferase (GST-B1B1) could be used as a diagnostic marker of an early-stage liver metastasis in patients with gastrointestinal tract malignancies and earned a Ph.D. in biochemistry.
+She continued her research career at FDA’s National Center for Toxicological Research (NCTR) as a research fellow from 1993 to 1997 and then as a postdoctoral fellow of the Oak Ridge Institute for Science and Education from 1997 to 2001.
 Subsequently, Dr. Desai served as a senior staff fellow from 2001 to 2004, when she was extensively involved in establishing the DNA Microarray Core Facility for the Center for Functional Genomics (later renamed "Personalized Medicine Branch") in NCTR's Division of Systems Biology.
 Since 2004, Dr. Desai has worked as a research biologist at NCTR.
-By 2009 she had developed a comprehensive genomics tool for evaluation of mitochondrial function during various drug toxicities.
-Dr. Desai currently is focused on discovering early predictive preclinical markers of cardiotoxicity induced by an anticancer drug, doxorubicin.
-During her tenure as a research biologist, Dr. Desai has been recognized for her exemplary research by receiving the “FDA Award of Merit” in 2007 and the “NCTR Director’s Award” in 2012.
+By 2009 she had developed MitoChip, a comprehensive transcriptomics tool for evaluation of mitochondrial function to understand the role of mitochondria in various drug-induced organ toxicities.

-- gain insights into the mechanisms underlying various drug-induced toxicities
+• gain insight into the mechanisms underlying various drug-induced organ toxicities.

 Professional Societies/National and International Groups